Video Theme: Community Storytelling

 The streams and lakes you connect with may change in your lifetime; maybe they already have.
 Through the power of storytelling, you can help bring awareness to these special places and the importance of protecting them.

 Theme 2: Community Storytelling

 Use storytelling to touch upon one of these themes that describes your personal connection to water.
-Be sure to include a call to action!
+Make a 55 second video for this theme.
+Here are some ideas:

 - Do not use stock footage and photos--we want to see your own video.
 Using copyrighted footage, photos or music will disqualify your video!

 - Use YouTube’s Audio Library to find music or use something you’ve created yourself.
 Your school district may have audio files you could use, such as Sound FX.
 DO NOT use copyrighted music or your video will be disqualified.
 Note: there are many YouTube channels claiming to have royalty/copyright-free music.
 DO NOT use them as the music copyrights can change later and disqualify your video.